 Over the past century, fossil-based materials have become the norm and standard for acoustical products in the interior design and building industries.

 It’s time for a new kind of material.
-One that breaks the mold and pushes us beyond what the world believes is possible for sustainablility in acoustical products.
+One that breaks the mould and pushes us beyond what the world believes is possible for sustainability in acoustical products.

-Instead, color is achieved using different percentages of wheat bran.
+Instead, colour is achieved using different percentages of wheat bran.

-For strength, we utilized a naturally catalytic combination of potato starch extracted from potatoes.
-The cells of the root tubers of the potato plant contain leucoplasts making it ideal for strength.
+For strength, we utilised a naturally catalytic combination of potato starch extracted from potatoes.
+The cells of the root tubers of the potato plant contain leucoplasts, making it ideal for strength.

-Plant-derived wax is used to further increase strength in the product.
-An efficient binder derived from nature.
+Plant-derived wax is used to further increase fire protection in the product.

-For strength, we utilized a naturally catalytic combination of potato starch, plant-based wax and citrus fruit peels from lemons, limes, and oranges to provoke the cellulosic molecules into creating a powerful matrix of intermolecular fusions.
+For strength, we utilised a naturally catalytic combination of potato starch, plant-based wax and citrus fruit acids from lemons, limes, and oranges to provoke the cellulosic molecules into creating a powerful matrix of intermolecular fusions.